- Império Bizantino e Carolíngio;

 c) Friday or Saturday.

-d) At the beginning of the oyster season.
+d) At the beginning of the

 e) A week ago.